Ashwamedh-14/IEEE_AU/README.md

   This will install all the required dependencies mentioned in the requirements.txt file into the lib folder of the virtual environment

 - You can now use the environment as you please.
 Once you are done tinkering with the environment, to close it simply run `deactivate` on the terminal and the virtual environment will be deactivated.

+## Contributing

+People are welcome to contribute to the project itself.
+Kindly keep the following points in mind.

+- For any major changes, kindly submit an issue first.
+- Code that you write should be well documented.

 ## Adding a New Library